MarcMunta/spoonapp_social/README.md

 ```

 The translations are automatically compiled whenever `manage.py` is executed,
 so you no longer need to run `django-admin compilemessages` manually.
+Selecting
+a different language in the app also recompiles the translations automatically.

 Run the Django development server: